"Those who dare to fail miserably can achieve greatly."

 It wasn’t long before Alex had settled into a small studio apartment near the corner of Broadway and Bleecker Street in NoHo, and his adult life—one independent of his wealthy birth family—truly began.

-A few weeks later, Alex was approached for an interview by a left-wing media publication, and he delighted in coming clean about his sexuality and his estrangement from Ken and Faye.
+A few weeks later, Alex was approached for an interview by a left-wing media publication, The Village Voice, and he delighted in coming clean about his sexuality and his estrangement from his family.
 The article gave rise to a bit of drama in the media for a few weeks, then the dust quickly settled, and it was soon forgotten.
 Alex, of course, would never forget this betrayal by his own flesh and blood, and some part of him looked forward to an opportunity in the future to repay the pain and suffering that Ken had dished out to his son.

 It was upon finding himself suddenly needing to make an income to survive in life that Alex returned to his childhood love of dancing.
 Alex had discovered that he was a naturally talented dancer back in his days at Dalton, and he’d taken classes both in and out of school through his teens.
 Alex now enrolled in dance classes at the Chelsea Pier Dance Studio, and brushed up his ballet, jazz, and tap-dancing skills in preparation for applying for a dancing position to pay his way through the remaining years of medical school.